broadinstitute/cromwell/docs/RuntimeAttributes.md

 *Default: "false"*

 If `true`, Cromwell will attempt to ensure that the task can run in an environment with GPU support.
 The task will be failed if we can't confirm a GPU is available.
+This attribute is NOT required to be `true` to run a task with GPUs, it merely adds a way to fast-fail tasks that are expected to run with GPUs but are not properly configured to do so.

 - Google Cloud: Cromwell will attempt to examine other runtime attributes such as `gpuCount`, `gpuType`, `predefinedMachineType` to determine whether the task is configured to use a GPU, and fail the task if it is not.
 - AWS Batch: Cromwell will attempt to examine other runtime attributes such as `gpuCount` to determine whether the task is configured to use a GPU, and fail the task if it is not.